pjohnst5/CoolsterCodes/content/articles/rust-web.md

 More complex SQL is difficult to represent using the DSL, but luckily there's a great alternative in the form of Rust's built-in `include_str!` macro.
-It ingests a file's contents during compilation, and we can easily hand them off them to `diesel` for parameter binding and execution:
+It ingests a file's content during compilation, and we can easily hand them off them to `diesel` for parameter binding and execution:

 ``` rust